loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

   * Read after write consistency for PUTS of new Objects
     * You <strong>can access your file / object as soon as you have uploaded / added it into S3</strong>
   * Eventual consistency for overwrite PUTS and DELETES (<strong>can take some time to propagate</strong>)
+* S3 is a object based / simple key value store
+  * Key (name of the object)
+  * Value (the data, which is made of a sequence of bytes)
+  * Version ID (Can use to rollback previous version)
+  * Medatadata (Can add your own message)
+  * Subresources (Bucket specific configuration)
+  * Bucket polices, access control lists
+  * Cross origin resources sharing (CORS)
+  * Transfer acceleration (加速) (Accelerate file transfer speeds when uploading lots of files into S3)